NgoJunHaoJason/book-summaries/the_software_craftsman.md

 **Purpose** - It is when we feel our job is important and we are contributing to make things better, instead of just doing what we are told without understanding why

-The assumption of money being *off* the table is very important - when our basic needs are not satisied, it is very difficult to focus and do our job well.
+The assumption of money being *off* the table is very important - when our basic needs are not satisfied, it is very difficult to focus and do our job well.

 Software craftsmen always choose jobs where they have autonomy, mastery and purpose, instead of choosing jobs just for the money.